Swarnaditya-Maitra/Mosquito-Breeding-Sites-Prediction-System/README.md

 5) Check environmental parameters for thresholds, ranges, and probabilistic results.
 AWS Lambda functions are implemented.
 When appropriate conditions are satisfied, it means mosquito-breeding prone areas.
 The appropriate notification is sent to the UI, through Amazon API Gateway.

+# Technologies Used

-The UI is a basic UI with the updated features being a live updation of the summary and reports that are generated in the AWS Backend.
+The UI is a basic one, with the updated features being a live updation of the summary and reports that are generated in the AWS Backend.
-The Technologies used include:
+The major technologies used include:
 1) Google Earth and Surfer Software
 2) Environmental Sensors (Details in the report)
 3) ESP8266 and Raspberry Pi micro-controllers